-612. Medieval Romance and Allegory.
-(3) The origin and development of poetic genres and lyric forms of Middle English.
+612. Medieval Poetry.
+(3) The origin and development of poetic genres and lyric forms of medieval vernacular poetry.

 613. The Roots of Song.
 (3) Interdisciplinary investigation of poetry and song in the Middle Ages and early Renaissance.
 Study of the evolution of poetic and musical genres and styles, both sacred and secular.
 Students must complete a project or projects on the technical or theoretical aspects of early song.